 Errors related to pluggable.php are almost never caused by the file itself.

-WP Umbrella is a plugin to manage, maintain and monitor WordPress websites.
+WP Umbrella is a plugin to manage, maintain and monitor multiple WordPress websites.
 This plugin allows you to track PHP errors generated by theme and plugin.

 From here, you will retrieve all the PHP errors generated by theme and plugins on your website.